fishcu/sgs-shader/README.md

 However, it might still be too heavy in certain scenarios.
 You can do the following to increase performance, in decreasing order of impact:

 - Choose a lower-resolution preset.
 The default of 9x9 outputs a 4k vertical resolution image for 240p input.
-- TODO: Implement!
-Turn off scanline bleeding.
+- Turn off scanline bleeding.
 This reduces the number of samples for each pixel dramatically.
 - Any setting that decreases the spot size will increase the performance: Increase hardness, decrease thicknesses, or decrease wideness.
 - TODO: Add!
 Switch to a preset that operates in sRGB space directly instead of linear space, marked with "nolin_".
 This decreases the quality of blending somewhat and gains some minimal performance.